Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/CyberSecurity/🏰 Cybersecurity Basics & Information Security (InfoSec)/🍦 Software Security/🪆 Software (Program) Techniques & Binary Engineering/📌 Program Analysis Basics/👚 SCA (Static Code Analysis) & SAST/Information Flow & Information Flow Control (IFC)/Information Flow & Information Flow Control (IFC).md

 > 🔗 https://en.wikipedia.org/wiki/Information_flow_(information_theory)#Explicit_flows_and_side_channels

-nformation flows can be divided in two major categories.
+Information flows can be divided in two major categories.
 The simplest one is explicit flow, where some secret is explicitly leaked to a publicly observable variable.
 In the following example, the secret in the variable _h_ flows into the publicly observable variable _l_.
 ```
 var l, h
 l := h